 After your Initial Enrollment Period ends, you can sign up for Part A and Part B if you have to buy it during a Special Enrollment Period, as long as you meet certain requirements.
 Be aware that you may face enrollment penalties or a gap in coverage if you go this route.

-Medicare Part B
+Medicare Part B – Medical Insurance

 There is a monthly premium for Part B coverage.
 If your adjusted gross income is above a certain threshold, you may be required to pay a larger premium.
 Part B premiums are generally taken directly out of Social Security or Railroad Retirement benefit checks, so most people will not have to concern themselves with paying a monthly bill.

 If you initially decide not to enroll in Part B coverage, then the monthly premium will increase by 10% for each 12 month period that you are eligible when you finally do enroll.
 That penalty is permanent and you will end up paying it for as long as you have Part B coverage.